nowabindata/barlaman/README.md

 Until now there is no pythonic way to change the font of the document  (at least we are not aware of its existence,especialy that it's in arabic.
 All suggestions are most welcome).
 So we are doing the the old way : using  Microsoft Word.

-To get the raw transcripts  use the function : `getRawTrscp(path,start=1,end=-1)` where `path` is the document path, `start` is the number of the page from where you want to begin extracting text (The first page is 1 not 0!) and `end` is number of the page where you want to stop extracting text.
+To get the raw transcripts  use the function : `getRawTrscp(path,start=1,end=-1,two_side=True)` where `path` is the document path, `start` is the number of the page from where you want to begin extracting text (The first page is 1 not 0!) , `end` is number of the page where you want to stop extracting text and `two_side`if the pdf has two sides one in the left and the other in the right.
 ```python
 path=".../42-cdr23052022WF.pdf"
 transcript=getRawTrscp(path)